mrdwab/2657-R-Functions/docs/2657-Functions.md

 What it Does
 ------------
-The `multi.freq.table` function takes a data frame containing boolean responses to multiple response questions and tabulates the number of responses by the possible combinations of answers.
+The `multi.freq.table` function takes a data frame containing Boolean responses to multiple response questions and tabulates the number of responses by the possible combinations of answers.

 Arguments
 ---------